splynx/docs/files/en/configuration/network/netflow_accounting/netflow_accounting.md

-Mikrotik Traffic Flow Configuration
+NetFlow accounting
 ===========

 Splynx supports *NetFlow* protocol and calculates statistic information about packets which pass through the Mikrotik router.
 In this article will be show how to configure your router and Splynx as a collector to receive a statistics for calculation.

 Since Traffic Flow is fully compatible with *Cisco Netflow*, it can be used by various utilities that are designed for Netflow e.g. *ntop*, *flow-tools*, *ManageEngine NetFlow Analyzer* etc.

-### Mikrotik configuration
+### Mikrotik Traffic Flow Configuration

 The first thing to do is to enable *Traffic Flow* on the MikroTik and choose what router interface (-s) to monitor, all of these actions can done from the command line or from the GUI.